yeonjuan/es-html-parser/README.md

 }
 ```

+The `type` field is representing the AST type.
+Its value is one of the `NodeTypes` or `TokenTypes`.
+The `loc` and `range` fields represent the source location of the node.

 #### SourceLocation

-The `start` field represents the start location of the node.

-The `end` field represents the end location of the node.

 ```ts
 interface SourceLocation {